Identity and Belonging

 At Mahana School, we strive to create an environment that embraces all types of learners and promotes growth in academics, the arts, creativity, thinking, health and wellbeing.

-We strive to educate hearts and minds.
+We strive to educate hearts and minds with our aim to enable CARING, CURIOUS and CREATIVE children.

 Students and families are also welcomed into a friendly and supportive community.